rogerbeecham/connected-bikeability-london/maup-analysis.md

   )
 ```

-Again there is a stochastic, Monte Carlo-type, approach to resampling
+Again there is a Monte Carlo-type approach to resampling villages of
-villages of edge stations in a probabilistic way.
-We create 100
+edge stations in a probabilistic way.
+We create 100 simulated village
-simulated village positions for each edge docking station.
+positions for each edge docking station.

 ``` r
 temp_resampled_dat <- temp_outside_station_neighbours |>